U.S. probe unable to rule out White House influence on JEDI contract awarded to Microsoft, not Amazon

 The report leaves open the question of whether Trump improperly influenced one of the most closely watched procurement contracts given its size and the high-profile nature of the bidders.

+However, Democrat Jack Reed, the ranking member of the Senate Armed Services Committee, called the report “troubling and incomplete” and said, “it offers yet another example of the president’s efforts to inappropriately pressure federal agencies.”

-Amazon and Microsoft did not immediately return requests for comment on Wednesday’s announcement.
+The White House and Amazon did not respond to requests for comment.

-Trump has publicly derided Amazon head Jeff Bezos and repeatedly criticized the giant online retailer, and has accused the Washington Post, owned by Bezos, of unfair coverage.
+Trump, who has publicly derided Amazon head Jeff Bezos and repeatedly criticized the giant online retailer, has accused the Washington Post, owned by Bezos, of unfair coverage.

 Defense Secretary Mark Esper has rejected that there was bias and said the Pentagon made its choice fairly and freely without external influence.